Rose Centers for Aging Well

 Dabney K. Conwell, MSSA, LSW

-Executive Director of the Rose Centers for Aging Well, Vice President at Benjamin Rose Institute on Aging
+Executive Director of the Rose Centers for Aging Well, Vice President at Benjamin Rose

 Contact: RCAW@benrose.org | (216) 373-1954

-Dabney K. Conwell is Executive Director of the Rose Centers for Aging Well and Vice President at Benjamin Rose Institute on Aging.
+Dabney K. Conwell is Executive Director of the Rose Centers for Aging Well and Vice President at Benjamin Rose.
 She joined Benjamin Rose in 2015.
 Conwell has committed her career to working with underrepresented populations developing, implementing, supervising and evaluating social service programs.
 Prior to joining the Benjamin Rose senior management team, she served as Executive Director of the East Cleveland Neighborhood Center.
 She was also previously Project Coordinator of the Families and Schools Together (FAST) program for the Alcohol, Drug Addiction & Mental Health Services Board of Cuyahoga County, and later became a national trainer and program supervisor for FAST in Madison, Wisconsin.
 She has also served as a social worker with the East Cleveland City School District and Guidestone.
 Conwell’s professional passion includes addressing issues of inequity for marginalized populations.

 Conwell has committed her career to working with underrepresented populations developing, implementing, supervising and evaluating social service programs.
 Prior to joining the Benjamin Rose senior management team, she served as Executive Director of the East Cleveland Neighborhood Center.
 She was also previously Project Coordinator of the Families and Schools Together (FAST) program for the Alcohol, Drug Addiction & Mental Health Services Board of Cuyahoga County, and later became a national trainer and program supervisor for FAST in Madison, Wisconsin.
 She has also served as a social worker with the East Cleveland City School District and Guidestone.
 Conwell’s professional passion includes addressing issues of inequity for marginalized populations.